RomanBresson/LoreGanizer/Readme.md

 ## Timelines

 Timelines are sets of connected events.
-The events are necessarily ordered (by date) in a timeline (time travel is not possible yet).
+The events are necessarily ordered (by date) in a timeline (time travel not possible yet).

-Note that colors are fully customizeable.
+Timeline colors are fully customizeable.

 ![GH](https://user-images.githubusercontent.com/22815154/170842128-8d306c3a-ff92-4f17-bef9-581ceb3266cc.png)

 # How to use ?
 ## Install and run

-This was tested and made using Python 3.9.
+This was tested and made using Python 3.9+.
 Using a virtualenv is recommended.
+For Linux users:

     git clone https://github.com/RomanBresson/LoreGanizer
     cd LoreGanizer
+    python -m venv .venv

+    #For Linux, use the following line
+    #source .venv/bin/activate

+    #For Windows, use the following line
+    #.venv\Scripts\activate

     pip install -r requirements.txt
     python src/App.py

 ## Session handling

-You can create, save, and load sessions using the toolbar.
-The files are saved in the "saves" directory and can be edited manually, as long as they remain coherent.
+You can create, save, and load work sessions using the toolbar.
+The files are saved in the "saves" directory as .json and can be edited manually, as long as they remain coherent.

 ## Handling events